NativeScript/docs/content/tutorials/build-a-master-detail-app-with-react.md

 }
 ```

-Next, let's add the tap event to the listview items.
+Next, let's add the tap event to the ListView items.
 Open `HomeScreen.tsx` and add the following:

 ```tsx{66}
 // src/components/HomeScreen.tsx